cantanert/React.js/Random Background Color.md

 - There are two components in a collaboration for understanding components basic workflows.
 - We must to create constructor if we want to give state.
 We must to initialize.
 - Parameter passing with props
+- Passing data via props from parent to child
 - Method binding in constructor